Welcome to today's edition of the Rush 24-7 podcast.

 So he would have completely lost whatever shred of credibility he actually does have or believes he has.

-I think he didn't dare come out and make a direct statement, stop the looting because nobody would have listened to him.
+I think he didn't dare come out and make a direct statement, stop the looting, because nobody would have listened to him.

-Well, there I think there's I think there's truth to that.
+Well, I think there's truth to that.

 No, no, this is a good point.